 Champions Classic 2021: Here’s who’s playing, how to watch

-Champions Classic 2021: Here’s who’s playing, how to watch originally appeared on NBC Sports Philadelphia
+Champions Classic 2021: Here’s who’s playing, how to watch originally appeared on NBC Sports Washington

 The start of the 2021-22 college basketball season is less than 24 hours away.